This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Ingredients

-• 1.5 tbsp Flour for thickening could substitute for corn starch for gluten-free version
+• tbsp flour for thickening, or use corn starch for gluten-free version

 Instructions

 • Preheat oven to 120C/250F.
 Heat a tablespoon of olive oil in a large Dutch oven.
-(If you have a cast iron pot it's perfect for it.)
-Fry your bacon lardons for 8-10 minutes until browned and remove them to a plate.
+(A cast iron pot it's perfect if you have one.)
+Fry your pancetta or bacon lardons for 8-10 minutes until browned and remove them to a plate.

 • Season your chicken pieces with salt and pepper and brown them in the same pot in batches to avoid overcrowding.
 Remove to the same plate as bacon.
 You are not cooking your chicken all the way through, just browning on both sides.